mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 ---
-title: Material UI v6 Sneak Peek
+title: Material UI v6 is out 🎉
-description: Previewing all the major updates of Material UI v6.
+description: We are so excited to announce the stable release of Material UI v6.
+It comes with Pigment CSS integration and a lot of improvements.
 date: 2024-07-01T00:00:00.000Z
-authors: ['siriwatknp']
+authors:
+  [
+    'aarongarciah',
+    'brijeshb42',
+    'diegoandai',
+    'mnajdova',
+    'samuelsycamore',
+    'siriwatknp',
+    'zanivan',
+  ]
 tags: ['Material UI', 'Product']
 manualCard: true
 ---

-Material UI v6 is now in beta!
-We're excited to share a sneak peek of all the upcoming major updates.
+Material UI v6 is now stable!
+We're excited to share all the updates.

 ## Opt-in CSS extraction via Pigment CSS